OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 });
 ~~~

+The script above calls Java.perform since most of Frida's code to work with Java needs to be wrapped in this function.
+It instantiates a wrapper for the `android.app.Activity` class via `Java.use` and overwrites the `onResume` function.
+The new `onResume` function outputs a notice to the console and calls the original `onResume` method by calling `this.onResume`.

-Frida also let's you search for instantiated objects on the heap and work with them.
+Frida also lets you search for instantiated objects on the heap and work with them.
 The following script searches for instances of `android.view.View` objects and calls their `toString` method.
 The result is printed to the console:

 ~~~
 setImmediate(function() {